 To view Natural Hazard mapping layers for bushfire, flood and storm tides, or landslides visit the Redlands Coast Disaster Dashboard.

-Current mapping indicates that Wellington Point has a few scattered high to very high bushfire hazard areas.
-The largest section is along the railway line in the vicinity of Saw Mill Drive and adjacent to the residential development along Ethel Street.
-Another large section of high to very high bushfire hazard areas can be found adjacent Ormiston College, at the western end of Dundas Street.
+Current mapping indicates that Wellington Point has a few scattered high bushfire hazard areas.
+The largest section is adjacent to Hilliards Park Drive.
+Another large section of high bushfire hazard areas can be found adjacent to Ormiston College, at the western end of Dundas Street.
+There is also high bushfire hazard surrounding land in Nelson Road, bordering Belford Drive.

 Properties that are adjacent to bushland areas may be at risk of ember attack should there be a bushfire in the vicinity.
 During a wildfire, embers can travel up to 3 km in front of a fire line which means residents need to be vigilant and be prepared.
 For more information about bushfire preparedness and what to do during a bushfire, visit the Queensland Rural Fire Service website to create your Bushfire Survival Plan – PREPARE.ACT.SURVIVE.